-Amniocentesis is a test sometimes done during pregnancy that looks for birth defects and genetic problems in the developing baby.
+Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

-Amniocentesis removes a small amount of fluid from the sac that surrounds the baby in the womb (uterus).
-It is usually done in a doctor's office or medical center.
+Amniocentesis removes a small amount of fluid from the sac around the baby in the womb (uterus).
+It is most often done in a doctor's office or medical center.
 You do not need to stay in the hospital.

-You will probably have a pregnancy ultrasound first.
-This helps your health care provider find out exactly where the baby is in your womb.
+You will have a pregnancy ultrasound first.
+This helps your health care provider see where the baby is in your womb.

 Numbing medicine is then rubbed onto part of your belly.
 Sometimes, the medicine is given through a shot in the skin on the belly area.

-The health care provider inserts a long, thin needle through your belly and into the womb.
+Your health care provider inserts a long, thin needle through your belly and into your womb.
 A small amount of fluid (about 4 teaspoons) is removed from the sac surrounding the baby.

-The fluid is sent to a laboratory, where:
+The fluid is sent to a laboratory.
+Testing may include:

 Your bladder must be full for the ultrasound.

-Before the test, blood may be taken to determine your blood type and Rh factor.
-You may get a shot of medicine called RhoGAM if you are Rh negative.
+Before the test, blood may be taken to find out your blood type and Rh factor.
+You may get a shot of medicine called Rho(D) Immune Globulin (RhoGAM and other brands) if you are Rh negative.

-Amniocentesis is most often offered to women at increased risk for bearing a child with birth defects.
+Amniocentesis is usually offered to women who are at increased risk of having a child with birth defects.
 This includes women who:

-Genetic counseling is an option prior to the procedure.
+Genetic counseling is recommended before the procedure.
 This will allow you to: